-NAME, PRINCIPAL OCCUPATION YEAR COMMENCED SERVING AS A DIRECTOR OF THE AND OTHER DIRECTORSHIPS AGE COMPANY A. Thomas Bender 60 1994 Mr. Kalkstein has been a partner in the law firm of Graham & James LLP since September 1994.
+NAME, PRINCIPAL OCCUPATION AND OTHER DIRECTORSHIPS AGE YEAR COMMENCED SERVING AS A DIRECTOR OF THE COMPANY A. Thomas Bender Mr. Bender was elected President and Chief Executive Officer of the Company in May 1995.
+He had been serving as the Chief Operating Officer of the Company since August 1994, and as Executive Vice President since March 1994.
+He served as Acting Chief Operating Officer of the Company from March 1994 to August 1994, and as Senior Vice President, Operations from October 1992 to February 1994.
+He continues to serve as President of CooperVision, Inc., the Company's contact lens subsidiary, a position he has held since June 1991.
+Between 1966 and June 1991, Mr. Bender held a variety of positions at Allergan, Inc. (a manufacturer of eye and skin care products), including Corporate Senior Vice President, and President and Chief Operating Officer of Herbert Laboratories, Allergan's dermatology division.
+60 1994 Michael H. Kalkstein Mr. Kalkstein has been a partner in the law firm of Graham &amp; James LLP since September 1994.
 He was a partner in the law firm of Berliner Cohen from 1983 through August 1994.
 He has been a member of the Board of Trustees of Opera San Jose since 1984 and served as its President from 1992 to 1994.
 Mr. Kalkstein was a member of the Mayor's Task Force on Arts 2020 in San Jose, California and a member of the Governor of California's Special Force to implement the Agricultural Labor Relations Act.
-56 1992 Mr. Marx has been the general partner in United Equities Company (a securities brokerage firm) since 1954 and a general partner in United Equities Commodities Company (a commodities brokerage firm) since 1972.
+56 1992 Moses Marx Mr. Marx has been the general partner in United Equities Company (a securities brokerage firm) since 1954 and a general partner in United Equities Commodities Company (a commodities brokerage firm) since 1972.
 He is also President of Momar Corp. (an investment company).
 Mr. Marx is also a director of Cooper Life Sciences, Inc. He previously served as a member of the Company's Board of Directors from September 1989 to September 1991.
 63 1995